talkkonnect/talkkonnect/docs/running-talkkonnect.md

   with an `id` of 1 - 31 it shouts the announcement at that `<voicetargets>` slot of the active account (zone paging), and set to true with `id="0"` it follows whichever voice target is already active.
 The previous routing is restored when the announcement finishes.
 This tag has no effect on `localplay`
+* `multicast` set to true also sends the profile to the RTP multicast group configured in the [Multicast section](#the-multicast-section-rtp-to-ip-speakers-and-sip-phones), for paging hardware IP speakers and SIP desk phones.
+It is independent of `localplay` and `playintostream`, so a profile can page the speakers only, go into mumble only, or do both at once; it needs `<multicast enabled="true">` and `ffmpeg` on the PATH
 * `schedule intervalsecs="N" enabled="true"` replays the profile every N seconds for unattended announcements

 Each `<source>` under `<media>` is played in the order it appears in the file: